rajchheda242/CommuniGate_ISL/CONTRIBUTOR_INSTRUCTIONS.md

 ---

-## 🎓 The 4 Phrases (Reference)
+## 🎓 The 5 Phrases (Reference)

-### Phrase 1: "Hi, my name is Madiha Siddiqui."
+### Phrase 1: "Hi my name is Reet"
 - Sign: Hi
 - Sign: my
 - Sign: name
 - Sign: is
+- Sign: Reet

+### Phrase 2: "How are you"
+- Sign: How
-- Sign: Madiha
+- Sign: are
-- Sign: Siddiqui
+- Sign: you

-### Phrase 2: "I am a student."
+### Phrase 3: "I am from Delhi"
 - Sign: I
 - Sign: am
-- Sign: a
+- Sign: from
-- Sign: student
+- Sign: Delhi

-### Phrase 3: "I enjoy running as a hobby."
+### Phrase 4: "I like coffee"
 - Sign: I
-- Sign: enjoy
-- Sign: running
-- Sign: as
-- Sign: a
+- Sign: like
-- Sign: hobby
+- Sign: coffee

-### Phrase 4: "How are you doing today?"
+### Phrase 5: "What do you like"
-- Sign: How
+- Sign: What
-- Sign: are
+- Sign: do
 - Sign: you
-- Sign: doing
-- Sign: today
+- Sign: like

 *(Note: Perform each word's sign in sequence during the 2-4 second video)*